networknt/light-doc/content/en/tutorial/eventuate/account-management/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This example can be found at [light-example-4j][] and it is a more realistic example than Todolist.
+This example can be found at [light-example-4j][], and is a more realistic example than Todolist.

-Account Money Transfer example is build on light-4j, light-rest-4j and light-eventuate-4j which uses event sourcing and CQRS as major patterns to handle event process in multiple microservices.
+Account Money Transfer example is built on light-4j, light-rest-4j and light-eventuate-4j which uses event sourcing and CQRS as major patterns to handle event process in multiple microservices.

-The application consists of loosely coupled components that communicate using events and leverages eventual consistency, event-driven approach rather than using traditional distributed transaction.
+The application consists of loosely coupled components that communicate using events and leverages eventual consistency and an event-driven approach rather than using traditional distributed transaction.

 These components can be deployed either as separate services or packaged as a monolithic application for simplified development and testing.